 Our class will work on TWO live cases this quarter!
-Your team will make or record presentations for our clients.
-Your classmates will provide comments on video presentations and you will respond to those comments.
-The client, the TA and I will review your case presentations and provide a grade.
+This means EVERY/EACH team works on both cases.
+I would not put you in the difficult spot of choosing one project!
+Your team will make presentations for both our clients.
+The client, the TA, and I will review your case presentations and provide a grade.

-Live Project 1 - Zoka Coffee: Coping with Covid
+Live Project 1 - OHA Skincare

-Live Project 2 - BECU: Entering a New Market
+Live Project 2 - Minecraft